Finding the Best Places to Retire Since 2006!

 Is Arizona Considered Tax Friendly for Retirement?
 Yes

 Notes: Mesa is popular with "snowbirds" and has a lot of RV parks.
-The downtown is not as active as city leaders would like, and they are hoping that a relatively new light rail system will jump start new retail and residential construction in the city's center.
 Many Mesa workers commute to Phoenix.
-The city has grown by 65% within the last decade or two.
+The city has grown 20% within the last decade, and home prices have stayed steady since last year.

 The Grand Canyon State was originally part of New Mexico.
 After the land was ceded to the U.S. in 1848, it became a separate territory.
 It did not enter the union until February 14, 1912.
 Copper was discovered in the area in 1848, and metals mining continues to be an important part of the economy.
 Cattle and tourism are two of the states other vital industries.